12 Best Things to do in Strahan: Tasmania’s Wild West Coast

 5. Take the West Coast Wilderness Railway

-- Time needed: 5 hours
+Time needed | 5 hours

-- Tour runs from 10am – 2:15pm
+Tours | Tours runs from 10am – 2:15pm.

 The West Coast Wilderness Railway is one of the biggest Strahan attractions.
 The historic railway route from Queenstown to Strahan was once used to transport copper ore between the two areas.